antlinker/libmqtt/README.md

 3. Create a custom client

-If you would like to explore all the options avaliable, please refer to [godoc](https://godoc.org/github.com/goiiot/libmqtt)
+If you would like to explore all the options available, please refer to [godoc](https://godoc.org/github.com/goiiot/libmqtt)

 ```go
 client := libmqtt.NewClient(